H5fun/placeholder-polyfill/README.md

 # placeholder-polyfill
-a polyfill of placeholder property for IE8, IE9
+A polyfill of placeholder property for IE8, IE9

 ## Install
 ```